takumishibaike/takumishibaike.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an incoming Assistant Professor of Political Science in the [Maxwell School of Citizenship and Public Affairs](https://www.maxwell.syr.edu/){:target="_blank"} at Syracuse University.
+I am an Assistant Professor of Political Science in the [Maxwell School of Citizenship and Public Affairs](https://www.maxwell.syr.edu/){:target="_blank"} at Syracuse University.
 My research examines the role of nongovernmental organizations (NGOs) in global governance.
 I am particularly interested in the strategies of small NGOs to survive and be influential in the governance of biodiversity and climate change.
 My work appears in *International Studies Quarterly*, *Global Environmental Politics*, *Nonprofit and Voluntary Sector Quarterly*, and *Global Society*, among others.

 My other interests include civil society participation in intergovernmental organizations, informational environments of NGOs in democratic and non-democratic countries, and different interpretations of "conservation" among the public.
 My teaching interests are in the areas of international relations, civil society organizations, and global environmental governance.